-Leah O'Beirne, Apprenticeship Lead and former apprentice, Dorset County Hospital
+Leah O'Beirne, Apprenticeship Lead, Dorset County Hospital (Former apprentice)

 The complexity and risk held by NHS services requires a highly skilled and diverse workforce.
 The development of Advanced Practitioner is one example of where advanced skills and clinical reasoning gained through a Masters' level 7 apprenticeship can improve timely patient care and outcomes.